 Cost per Acquisition, or CPA, is a marketing concept that focus on calculating the cost to companies of acquiring new customers.
 In other words, CPA is a measure of the amount of money being spent on digital marketing efforts to attract and retain new customers.
-Understanding CPA is important for any business because all enterprises thrive on turning a profit.
+Understanding CPA is important for any business since all enterprises thrive on turning a profit.
 If too much money is being spent on marketing, then return on investment drops.
-In order to maintain a healthy ROI, a brand has to know not only how much it is spending on customer acquisition, but also find its target CPA number.
+In order to maintain a healthy ROI, businesses need to know not only how much they are spending on customer acquisition, but also find their target CPA number.
 So, what can brands do to find this figure?

 Start with Transaction Values/Revenue Amounts

 The best place to start is by looking at your average transaction values.
 How much money does your product or service gross the company with each sale?
 This figure should be taken and then have two number subtracted from it.
 You’ll need to first subtract the cost of production for the individual product or service.
 Then, subtract the fixed costs involved that don’t involve marketing/advertising said product or service.
 This leaves you with a number that represents gross profit before advertising takes place.

 How much does the Business NEED to Make?

 In order to remain profitable, how much does the business need to make?
 You have to figure out how much the company needs to make on each transaction to earn a net profit.
 Once you find that amount, it should be subtracted from the figure you gained in the first step (gross profit before advertising).
 When you arrive at this point, you have determined a simple target cost per acquisition for new customers.
 While companies could conceivably stop here and move forward with that number, there are some factors you should keep in mind that should be applied to the unique situation of each individual brand and industry.